 Journalists and bloggers care about their work.

-By referencing their recent work and directing them to something similar, you show that you care about them, and that you have similar interests.
+By referencing their recent work and directing them to something similar, you show that you care about them and have similar interests.

 Over time, this can help you develop a relationship.